becomposable/examples/chat-react/README.md

 $ vite dev
 ```

-Now you can connect to http://localhost:5174/ and clic on Generate Story.
+Now you can connect to http://localhost:5174/ and start chatting.
-It will execute the interaction.
-You can experiment with various parameters to see how to configure the Interaction generating the story.